My Daddy, Floyd Otto Spencer, age 18

 All rights reserved.

-So here goes — a bit of the tale of how I got here “from the past,” and some of what went into my making: (I hope you enjoy reading it as much as I enjoyed writing it.
-It was sort of like having Daddy around again!)
+Now for a bit of how I got here from the past.
+And some of what went into my making.
+I hope you enjoy reading “My Daddy” as much as I enjoyed writing it.
+Writing about Papa was sort of like having him around again!

 My Daddy, Part 1